zaproxy/zaproxy-website/site/content/blog/2020-09-03-zap-jwt-scanner/index.md

 In case the application which you are trying to scan is using RSA or more specifically RS* algorithm then please configure the public certificate TrustStore path and TrustStore password.
 These fields are used to find certain vulnerabilities related to RS* based JWTs.

-The Enable Client Configuration Scan option is used to enable client side validations like JWT being sent to the browser in an insecure or non-recommended way.
+The Enable Client Configuration Scan option is used to enable client-side validations like JWT being sent to the browser in an insecure or non-recommended way.

 #### Fuzzer Configuration: